 Also, I have spent nearly 2 years researching this topic right now, and I think there are some companies who are at best paying lip service to the needs of their customers.

 Finally, I am also technical enough to observe and understand what’s going on under the hood of software integrations.
 This can help you make more informed choices.

 How come I have never heard of EU VAT MOSS requirements till now?

 Don’t worry.
 It isn’t just you.
 It is nearly everyone on the planet.

-You see, I am also a customer of Thrive themes.
+I am also was a customer of Thrive themes.
 At the end of 2018, they were planning to launch their tool for selling online courses (Thrive Apprentice), and as part of the promotions, they made a big warning video.

 If not for this apocalyptic warning, I am sure I wouldn’t have heard of these requirements either.

 The gist of the video:

 If you don’t know about the EU VAT MOSS requirements, you are probably already not in tax compliance. 🙂

 Why PayPal and Stripe are bad choices for course creators